zesty-io/mcp-local-server/README.md

 ### Prerequisites

-Before using the MCP server, you need to have a user account or an active access token
+Before using the MCP server, ensure you have:
+1. A Zesty.io user account or an active access token
+2. Git and Node.js (version 20 or higher) installed on your machine.

-This MCP server can be used with any application that supports the Model Context Protocol:
+This MCP server supports any compatible with the Model Context Protocol, including:
 - [Claude Desktop](https://modelcontextprotocol.io/quickstart/user)
 - [Cursor IDE](https://docs.cursor.com/context/model-context-protocol)
 - [Visual Studio Code](https://code.visualstudio.com/docs/copilot/chat/mcp-servers)

-### Installation Requirements
+### System Setup

-Before setting up the project, ensure you have Git and Node.js (version 20 or higher) installed on your machine:

 #### Install Git